Skip to content

 www.jancizmar.com

-Marian Friedl - overtone flute, recorder and other wind and folk instruments
+Marian Friedl - overtone flute, recorder and other wind and folk instruments (dates tba)

 With his free approach to music of all genres, Marian offers consultations to players of recorders and other wind and other instruments.
 Particularly suitable for conservatory students and teachers, as an inspiration and practical encounter with less common improvisational and folk styles.
 The lecturer will also answer technical questions about playing recorder and other wind instruments, but his domain is also some stringed instruments.
 The free instrument par excellence, the overtone flute, will also be available to try out.